FortniteFevers/FortniteTweetPoster/README.md

 seasonbar = Tweets the current seasonbar and how much time there is left for that season.

+staging = Posts the current staging servers to your twitter!

 exit = exits the program